The Death of Bon Scott

-On Tuesday, Feb.
+On Feb.
 19, 1980, Bon Scott was found dead.
-The legendary AC/DC front man had been out drinking with friends, but the casual evening took a terrible turn as Scott passed out in his car, and ultimately choked to death on his own vomit.
+The legendary AC/DC frontman had been out drinking with friends — but the casual evening took a terrible turn as Scott passed out in his car, and ultimately choked to death on his own vomit.
 He was only 33 years old.

-“For us it was like losing a member of your family,” guitarist Angus Young said in an interview about the singer’s death, “It’s very, very difficult to go through something like that.
+“For us, it was like losing a member of your family,” guitarist Angus Young said in a subsequent interview.
+“It’s very, very difficult to go through something like that.
 Not only is it your friend, it’s also somebody you’ve been working with all that time.”

-Kinnear then explained how he had put the car seat back so he could lie flat, but the next morning, he found him still in the car, but not breathing.
-He rushed him to King’s College Hospital, but Bon was pronounced dead on arrival.
+The next morning, Kinnear says he discovered that his friend was still in the car — but not breathing.
+Kinnear rushed him to King’s College Hospital, but Scott was pronounced dead on arrival.